Anthonie Heinsius: Later life and death

 Negotiations between Dutch and Austrian officials on the implementation of the Barrier Treaty dragged on until 1715, as the Austrians were reluctant to pay for Dutch garrisons stationed on their territory.
+George I's accession to the British throne on 1 August 1714 and the dismissal of the Tory ministry, sparked great joy in the Dutch Republic.
+Sicco van Goslinga, one of the most important Dutch statesman and a good friend of Heinsius, wrote the Grand Pensionary about this:

+I know how greatly, and with good reason, you feared the misfortune with which we were threatened.
+That was the subject of our last conversation and of our anxieties, and afterward I learned from my friend [Simon van Slingelandt] that the danger appeared to you so evident that it brought you to tears.
+Such zeal is worthy of you; you are wholly devoted to the fatherland!
+Therefore, Sir, from the bottom of my soul I congratulate you upon an event which, in saving the Republic, has restored to you your former tranquillity.

-Following George I's accession to the British throne on 1 August 1714, Heinsius hoped that he would quickly support the Dutch in their negotiations with the Austrians.
-This proved to be untrue, but the Jacobite rising of 1715 in the next year forced the British, who requested Dutch troops, to back the Dutch Republic.
+Heinsius hoped that George would quickly support the Dutch in their negotiations with the Austrians.
+This did not prove the case, but the Jacobite rising of 1715 in the next year forced the British, who requested Dutch troops, to back the Dutch Republic.
 As a result the ongoing negotiations were concluded to the satisfaction of the Dutch.
 In the autumn of 1716, the British Townshend ministry, contrary to prior assurances, established an alliance with France without involving the Dutch in the negotiations, greatly disappointing Heinsius, as the Dutch had previously served as mediators in Anglo-French negotiations.
 After the Dutch joined this Anglo-French alliance, Heinsius was apprehensive in negotiations to transform it into a Quadruple Alliance by having Austria join, though this did not prevent the alliance from being established.
 Unmarried until the end of his life, Heinsius died on 3 September 1720 in the Hague while still in office.